Brown-LEMS/iShockComputation/docs/BUILD.md

   -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++

 ```
-- ^ note: environment config for building VXL 1.18.0 on Linux with modern clang/clang++ v20.1.8
+- ^ note: environment config for building VXL 1.18.0 on Mac/Linux with modern clang/clang++
+- ^ if building on MacOS, try adding -DCMAKE_POLICY_VERSION_MINIMUM=3.5 if CMake config fails

 - `make -k -j$(nproc)`
     - note: `-k` -> to continue even where some targets fail to build
     - note: `-j$(nproc)` -> utiilize all cores cuz compilation takes forever, full build will fail but it builds what we need

-note: I did have to manually modify some of the VXL src to get it to compile properly (no functionality changes)
+    - ^ if building on MacOS, try adding `-i` to force VXL build through stricter compilation with Apple clang

 ### Building Shock